 There are good reasons why you should mix up your pull-up routine.

 Not only does it keep you motivated to work out, but it also gives you the chance to gain greater intensity and resistance, thus helping you get stronger muscles.

-When trying out some pull up variations, you don’t need anything other than a change in your technique and grip, although sometimes different gym tools can help.
+When trying out some pull up variations, you don’t need anything other than a change in your technique and grip, although sometimes different gym tools and some additives to help build muscle can help.

 There are loads of interesting and creative pull up exercises that can help you target new muscles and refresh your fitness routine.